olokshyn/Hyperparameters/README.md

-                        Path to the training dataset --use-dropout         Whether the dropout layers should be activated --no-use-dropout      Disable: Whether the dropout layers should be activated
+                        Path to the training dataset --use-dropout         Whether the dropout layers should be activated --no-use-dropout      Disable: Whether the dropout layers should be activated --pretrained-weights PRETRAINED_WEIGHTS
+                        Path to the pretrained model weights, if any
 ```
 As can be seen from the above, `Hyperparameters` takes care of low level details for you:

 1. The `--train-data-path` parameter is required because we didn't provide a default value for it.
 All other parameters are optional.
+2. Even though the default value for `--pretrained-weights` is `None`, this parameter is optional.
+However, we had to use the `Optional[str]` type hint.
-2. You can provide the `--use-dropout` or the `--no-use-dropout` flag, but not both at the same time.
+3. You can provide the `--use-dropout` or the `--no-use-dropout` flag, but not both at the same time.
 Neither flag is required, as the `use_dropout` parameter has a default value.
-3. The `--tokenizer` parameter can only be `BPE` or `WordPiece`.
+4. The `--tokenizer` parameter can only be `BPE` or `WordPiece`.
 Providing any other value results in an error.
-4. The data types of the parameters are parsed from strings and validated according to the type hints in the `MyHyperparams` class.
+5. The data types of the parameters are parsed from strings and validated according to the type hints in the `MyHyperparams` class.
-5. The default values are used whenever an argument is ommitted.
-Let's check that by running with `--train-data-path mydata/`: the script prints: `{'epochs': 5, 'lr': 0.001, 'tokenizer': 'BPE', 'train_data_path': 'mydata/', 'use_dropout': True}`.
+6. The default values are used whenever an argument is ommitted.
+Let's check that by running with `--train-data-path mydata/`: the script prints: `{'epochs': 5, 'lr': 0.001, 'tokenizer': 'BPE', 'train_data_path': 'mydata/', 'use_dropout': True, 'pretrained_weights': None}`.

+### Default values and required parameters

+1. If a default value is omitted completely, the parameter will be required.
+2. Otherwise, if any default value is specified, even `None`, the parameter will be optional.
+3. You must use the `Optional` type hint if the default value is `None`.
+4. You can't have `bool` parameters with `None` as default.
+Flags that can be `None` just don't make any sense.
+5. You can't have choice parameters with `None` as default.
+If you need this, just add a "null" value to the list of choices.

 ## Hypertunning